eriksank/alt-regex-engine/README.md

 In general terms, we can state that the following reduction rules apply to Kleene operators:

+        operator        alternative rules

         (ab)*           ε  ab  abab
         (ab)+              ab  abab
         (ab)?           ε  ab

-We can compute the transitions in an expression containing a Kleene operator by computing the transitions its reduced rules.
+We can compute the transitions in an expression containing a Kleene operator by computing the transitions for its reduced rules.

 For the example, computing the transitions in: